Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Methods

-Here we have omitted the term $\prod_{\tau = t+1}^{T} p(x'_{\tau} \mid x'_{\tau-1})$ due to the fact that it is equal for all particles and hence irrelevant for computing \cref{eq:ancestorProbRef}.
+Note that the Markovian structure of the dynamics in the second line of \cref{eq:ancestorProbRef-y} is due to the specific structure of our dynamic model \cref{eq:dynModel}.
+If the dynamic model would also depend on the map $\theta$, as for instance assumed by \citet{wigrenRML:2019}, the marginalized dynamic model would not be Markovian or, in other words, in that case $p(x'_{t:T} \mid x^i_{1:t-1}, y_{1:t-1})$ would not be equal to $p(x'_{t} \mid x^i_{t-1}) \prod_{\tau = t+1}^{T} p(x'_{\tau} \mid x'_{\tau-1})$.
+Note also that in line 3 of \cref{eq:ancestorProbRef-y} we have omitted the term $\prod_{\tau = t+1}^{T} p(x'_{\tau} \mid x'_{\tau-1})$ due to the fact that it is equal for all particles and hence irrelevant for computing \cref{eq:ancestorProbRef}.
 The interpretation of \cref{eq:ancestorProbRef,eq:ancestorProbRef-y} is that the probability of drawing the ancestor index~$i$ depends on {\em (i)}~the importance weight $w_{t-1}^i$, {\em (ii)}~the probability of transitioning from $x_{t-1}^i$ to the reference trajectory state $x_t'$ according to the dynamic model in \cref{eq:dynModel}, and {\em (iii)}~how well the map learned from $x_{1:t-1}^i, y_{1:t-1}$ can predict the current and future measurements $y_{t:T}$ at locations $x_{t:T}'$.
 The latter can be seen more clearly when writing $p(y_{t:T} \mid x^i_{1:t-1}, x'_{t:T}, y_{1:t-1})$ as